Dynatrace/ace-box/docs/docs/04_curated_roles/dt-platform.md

 |dt_oauth_account_urn|Dynatrace OAuth account URN|
 |dt_app_id|Dynatrace app id, e.g. `dynatrace.site.reliability.guardian`|

+> `dt_app_version` variable is not needed as the latest version will be installed automatically.

 ## install-app-artifact

-Installs an App from the provided artifact (zip file) or skips installation if the specified app is already installed.
+Installs an App from the provided artifact (zip file) or skips the installation if the specified app is already installed with a given application version.

 Requires vars: